MicrosoftDocs/fabric-docs/docs/data-warehouse/datasets.md

 ## Create a new Power BI Dataset

 There are some situations where your organization may need to create additional Power BI datasets based off SQL endpoint or Warehouse data.
-To create a basic Direct Lake dataset from a warehouse, follow these steps:
+To create a Power BI dataset from a warehouse, follow these steps:

-1. Open the warehouse you created and loaded in the previous steps, such as My_Warehouse, and then switch to the Reporting ribbon.
+1. Open the warehouse, and then switch to the **Reporting** ribbon.

 2. In the **Reporting** ribbon, select **New Power BI dataset**, and then in the **New dataset** dialog, select tables to be included, and then select **Confirm**.